pyweekorg/docs/docs/libraries.rst

 pyglet provides hardware accelerated rendering for sprites, drawing text, audio playback, and joystick support.
-Sprites can be static or animated, rotated, scaled, and support transparency. pyglet is build on OpenGL, so the full OpenGL bindings are also availble for use in 3D games.
+Sprites can be static or animated, rotated, scaled, and support transparency. pyglet is built on OpenGL, so the full OpenGL bindings are also availble for use in 3D games.

 FFmpeg_ is optionally supported for compressed audio and video playback.